Data processing addendum (DPA)

 “Data Subject” means the individual to whom Personal Data relates.

-“Personal Data” means any information relating to an identified or identifiable individual.
+“Personal Data” means any information included into Uploaded data relating to an identified or identifiable individual.

-“Processing” means processing of Personal Data as defined under the Data Protection Laws, including the storage, amendment, transfer, blocking or erasure of personal data by the processor acting on behalf of the Client.
+“Processing” means processing of Personal Data as defined under the Data Protection Laws, including the storage, amendment, transfer, blocking or erasure of personal data by ABBYY acting on behalf of the Client.

 “Processor” has the same meaning under the Data Protection Laws.

-This DPA is subject to the terms of the Agreement and is incorporated into the Agreement be reference.
-Interpretations and defined terms set forth in the Agreement apply to the interpretation of this Agreement.
+This DPA is subject to the terms of the Agreement and is incorporated into the Agreement by reference.
+Interpretations and defined terms set forth in the Agreement apply to the interpretation of this Agreement, unless otherwise explicitly stated herein.

-The Annexes form part of this DPA and will have effect as if set out in full in the body of this Agreement.
+The Annexes form part of this DPA and will have effect as if set out in full in the body of this DPA.
 Any reference to this DPA includes the Annexes.

 A reference to writing or written includes faxes and email.